Security Data Works

 Four tiers of integration.
 Only one of them is automatic.

 CloudTrail, VPC Flow, Security Hub, Route 53 Resolver, EKS audit logs.
-Enable Security Lake; AWS auto-normalizes to OCSF.
-No mapping code, no maintenance burden.
-The promise of "managed OCSF" applies here cleanly.
+Enable Security Lake and AWS auto-normalizes to OCSF with no mapping code and no maintenance burden, so the promise of "managed OCSF" applies here cleanly.

 CrowdStrike (EDR), Okta (identity), Palo Alto Networks (firewall), Cisco (network), Zscaler (SSE), and others.
 The vendor writes OCSF-formatted data directly into your Security Lake, handling the OCSF mapping on their side.
-The promise applies — but with a catch.
-The vendor decides which OCSF event classes they support and how accurately they map fields.
-Integration quality varies meaningfully across this tier.
+The promise applies here too, with a catch, because the vendor decides which OCSF event classes they support and how accurately they map fields, so integration quality varies a lot across this tier.

-Some vendors claim Security Lake support but mean something thinner: they read from Security Lake (they query your data, they don't write to it), they have a Lambda function that drops files in S3 (not actually OCSF-formatted), or they're "planning to integrate" (vaporware).
-The verification step before relying on a Tier 3 claim: ask for a sample OCSF output, check field mapping completeness, confirm the vendor uses correct OCSF event classes.
-The pattern is common enough to make explicit.
+Some vendors claim Security Lake support but mean something thinner.
+They read from Security Lake (they query your data, they don't write to it), they have a Lambda function that drops files in S3 (not actually OCSF-formatted), or they're "planning to integrate" (vaporware).
+The verification step before relying on a Tier 3 claim is to ask for a sample OCSF output, check field mapping completeness, and confirm the vendor uses correct OCSF event classes, since the pattern shows up often enough that it's worth checking before you commit.

 Hidden costs